AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

   side-effects in functions.
 Mode ``check_all`` includes mode ``check``.

-* In mode ``flow`` (``bronze`` is a synonym for this mode), |GNATprove| checks that no uninitialized data is read in the program, and that the specified data dependencies and flow dependencies are respected in the implementation.
+* In mode ``flow`` (``bronze`` is a synonym for this mode), |GNATprove| checks that no uninitialized data are read in the program, and that the specified data dependencies and flow dependencies are respected in the implementation.
   Mode ``flow`` includes mode ``check_all``.
 This phase is called *flow analysis*.